VividLe/Structured-Attention-Composition/README.md

 # Structured Attention Composition for Temporal Action Localization

 This repository is the official implementation of SAC.
 In this work, we tackle the temporal action localization task from the perspective of modality, and precisely assign frame-modality attention.
-Paper from [arXiv]().
+Paper from [arXiv](https://arxiv.org/abs/2205.09956) or [IEEE](https://ieeexplore.ieee.org/document/9794923).

 ![Illustrating the architecture of the proposed SAC](framework.png)